 NordVPN is a little bit more expensive than the other providers coming in at $11.95 per month for pay by month use, $6.99 per month for 1 year, $3.99 per month for 2 years, and $2.99 per month for 3 years, but I felt it was worth it for the service.

-Instagram is definitely not blocked in Taiwan or in most parts of the world.
-In reality, you won’t have any trouble accessing social media to keep your friends up to date on your travels in most places you go.
+Instagram is not blocked in Taiwan or most parts of the world.
+In reality, you won’t have any trouble accessing social media to keep your friends up to date on your travels in most places you go to.

 However, there are certain countries like China and Iran that block social media, so you’re either going to have to purchase a VPN service or just go without social media while you’re there.

 Then there are other countries like Vietnam, Thailand, and India who have blocked social media in the past, so it is possible, although unlikely that social media is blocked while you are visiting.

 Most of the time the sites were only blocked for a couple of days at a time due to political tensions, but it’s always good to keep up to date on the current political climate where ever you go.